Steps To Choosing the Right CMS/ Website Platform

 Perhaps one of the most well-known CMS platforms out there, WordPress is known for its blogging capabilities and endless customisation.
 With WordPress, there is a plugin for almost everything.
 Don’t be fooled by its reputation for being a blogging platform though, lots of businesses rely on WordPress to build everything from high-quality B2B websites to medium-sized Ecommerce sites.

 WordPress is highly flexible and customisable, offering you the ability to integrate with just about anything.
 Whilst it is most suitable for start-ups and SMEs it does also offer Ecommerce integrations through WooCommerce that make it a good option here as well.
 While WordPress is a fantastic option for straightforward site builds, it is well worth considering what the site is intended to achieve and how it will scale, before making a decision because with multiple integrations, add ons and customisations it can become unwieldy and harder to manage.
 Simple is best.

 HubSpot is better known for being a marketing and sales platform, but in recent years they have focused more and more on their CMS offerings, which like their sales and marketing tools, is intuitive and functionality-rich.
 The main advantage of opting for HubSpot as your CMS is the power this brings when you then start using all of the sales, marketing and service tools available alongside it.

 HubSpot has been designed from the ground up to be a user-friendly interface, meaning that you can use drag and drop builders to create great looking pages in no time and the different functionalities are intuitive, easy to use and straightforward to manage.
 If you’re already using HubSpot, then moving your website into the CMS hub is definitely something to consider in order to get the best possible value from your digital marketing and sales efforts.

-As platinum HubSpot partners, we have an in-house HubSpot CMS development team ready to help get your website off the ground whether you are new to the platform or already using different HubSpot functionality.
+As diamond HubSpot partners, we have an in-house HubSpot CMS development team ready to help get your website off the ground whether you are new to the platform or already using different HubSpot functionality.